rbejar/Focalize.js/README.md

 Focalize.js
 ===========

-Dynamic HTML 5 presentations.
+Dynamic HTML5 presentations.
 Now with 55% less dizziness and 30% more fun!